Are you aware of upcoming changes to wildlife licensing?

 Proposed changes to wildlife licensing under the new Act will be exhibited for public comment in the second half of 2017.
 These changes are expected to be taken up during 2018.

 Not all native animals can be kept as pets, but some species which have been bred in captivity can be kept.
 None of these animals may be caught in the wild.

-For most native animals you require a licence to keep them as pets.
+For most native animals you require a biodiversity conservation licence under Part 2 of the Biodiversity Conservation Act 2016 to keep them as pets.
 You must obtain your licence before you start keeping any native animals as a pet.